Impactful Once You’re On Board

 Without it, once Tanjiro and pals start fighting demons, each new episode feels a bit like another day at the office, slicing a new horrible and deserving foe.
 The headline would be something like ‘nice kids work hard and get horrible jobs.’

-If you spot the girl in the box, she’s got the most thankless role of them all.
+If you spot the girl in Tanjiro’s box, she’s got the most thankless role of them all.
 Poor Nezuko doesn’t get nearly the credit or screen time she should.
-It’s pleasing that she gets a little acknowledgement for fighting on the right side, even if indirectly.
+Though it’s pleasing that she gets a little acknowledgement for fighting on the right side, even if indirectly.

 But as Tanjiro’s sister and a demon resisting her nature and fighting to return to her former self, there’s a full sweep of story yet to be told.
 As there’s a call for a Season 2, maybe she’ll get her due yet.

-The other little piece that’s missing is the fabulous end credit scene.
+The other little piece that’s missing from series to movie is the fabulous weekly end credit scene.
 This typically explains something about the episode relevant to the Taisho era period (1912-1926).

 These little revelations are sometimes silly but often compelling and worth the wait.
 Obviously not key, but as precedent had been set, fans agree that it left a little blank space.
 The demon is often in the detail, isn’t it?